-4. Background.
-In early 1998, an ad hoc FAA Rulemaking Process Reengineering Team, composed of representatives from the regulatory lines of business, recommended the creation of a Rulemaking Steering Committee and a Rulemaking Management Council.
-The Rulemaking Management Council, which includes the Directors of all service/offices with rulemaking responsibility, has been operating for more than a decade.
-This order institutionalizes the organization, mission, and membership of the Rulemaking Management Council.
+5. Background.
+In early 1998, an ad hoc FAA Rulemaking Process Reengineering team, composed of representatives from the regulatory lines of business, recommended the creation of a Rulemaking Steering Committee1 and a Rulemaking Management Council (Council).
+The Council, which includes the Directors of all services/offices with rulemaking responsibility, has been operating for more than a decade.
+This order institutionalizes the organization, mission, and membership of the Council.

-5. Objective and Scope of Activities.
-To ensure effective and efficiently set priorities, and allocate resources for rulemaking projects.
-The Council will:
+6. Objective and Scope of Activities.
+To ensure an effective and efficient set of priorities, and allocate resources for rulemaking projects, the Council will:

 - a.
 Manage the agency's rulemaking program,

 - b.
 Approve projects (including schedules and resource allocations),

 - c.
 Determine rulemaking priorities,

 - d.
 Make decisions and resolve issues, and

-- e.
-Raise significant issues to the Steering Committee for resolution.
+e.
+Raise significant issues to the Strategy, Budget and Planning (SB&P) Committee for resolution.